ajitsingh98/Data-Science-Interview-Questions-Answers/sql.md

 ---

-45. Write a query to print the names of employees having the highest salary in each department.
+Q. Write a query to print the names of employees having the highest salary in each department.

 <details ><summary><b>Answer</b></summary>
     <p>